 - answer the 5 questions the tagger has asked you and ask your own 5 questions to the people you nominate

-- no tag backs
+- no tag backs5 random facts about me:

 1. I run a business from home boarding small animals and have a mini zoo of rescue pets.